Labeling Trick: A Theory of Using Graph Neural Networks for Multi-Node Representation Learning: Local isomorphism: a more practical view of isomorphism

 \begin{definition} \textbf{(Local $h$-isomorphism)} $\forall S,\tA, S',\tA'$, we say $(S,\tA)$ and $(S',\tA')$ are locally $h$-isomorphic to each other if $(S,\tA_{(S,h)}) \simeq (S',\tA'_{(S',h)})$. \end{definition}

 Local $h$-isomorphism only requires the $h$-hop enclosing subgraphs around $S$ and $S'$ are isomorphic, instead of the entire graphs.
-We argue that this is a more useful definition than isomorphism, because: 1) Exactly isomorphic nodes are very rare in graphs. \citet{babai1979canonical} prove that at least $(n-\log n)$ nodes in almost all $n$-node graphs are \textit{non-isomorphic} to each other.
+We argue that this is a more useful definition than isomorphism, because: 1) Exact isomorphism is rare in real-world graphs.
 2) Algorithms targeting on exact isomorphism are more likely to overfit.
 Only assigning the same representations to exactly isomorphic nodes/links may fail to identify a large amount of nodes/links that are not isomorphic but have very similar neighborhoods.

-With local $h$-isomorphism, all our previous conclusions based on standard isomorphism still apply.
-For example, GAE (without one-hot encoding) still cannot discriminate locally $h$-non-isomorphic links.
-And a node-most-expressive GNN with labeling trick can learn the same representation for two links if and only if they are locally $h$-isomorphic.
+Instead, nodes/links \textit{locally isomorphic} to each other may better indicate that they should have the same representation.
+With local $h$-isomorphism, \textit{all our previous conclusions based on standard isomorphism still apply}.
+For example, GAE (without node-discriminating features) still cannot discriminate locally $h$-non-isomorphic links.
+And a node-most-expressive GNN with labeling trick can learn the most expressive structural representations of node sets w.r.t. local $h$-isomorphism, i.e., learn the same representation for two node sets if and only if they are locally $h$-isomorphic:

 \begin{corollary} Given a node-most-expressive \text{\normalfont GNN} and an injective set aggregation function \text{\normalfont AGG}, then for any $S,\tA, S',\tA',h$, $\text{\normalfont GNN}(S,\tA^{(S)}_{(S,h)}) = \text{\normalfont GNN}(S',\tA'^{(S')}_{(S',h)}) \Leftrightarrow (S,\tA_{(S,h)}) \!\simeq\!
 (S',\tA'_{(S',h)})$. \end{corollary}